-4.3.4 - Speed on Curves
+4.3.4 - Speed on Curves or Turns

 Crashes on curves that kill people and destroy buses result from excessive speed, often when rain or snow has made the road slippery.
-Every banked curve has a safe design speed.
+Every banked curve has a safe "design speed."
 In good weather, the posted speed is safe for cars but it may be too high for many buses.
 With good traction, the bus may roll over; with poor traction, it might slide off the curve.
-Reduce speed for curves.
+Slow to a safe speed before entering curves, then accelerate slightly through the curves.
 If your bus leans toward the outside on a banked curve, you are driving too fast.